Tomato Trouble Shooting

 TOMATO FRUIT-WORM

 At the caterpillar stage, they eat into the green or ripened fruit leaving small tunnels and holes.
 Do not plant sweet corn near your tomatoes as this is the favourite food of their parent moths.
-Treat with Yates ‘Tomato Dust’ or ‘Success’.
+Treat with Yates Success.

 BLOSSOM END ROT

 A physiological disorder caused by the growing conditions - NOT by a pest or disease.
 Dark brown hollow patches form on the bottom of the tomato often caused by irregular watering.
 Once the problem develops, quick fixes are difficult.
-All you can really do is try to maintain regular watering as much as possible.
+Best prevention is to sprinkle some Gypsum into the hole before you plant your tomatoes, and maintain a regular watering schedule.

 GREENBACK